chaaz/versio/README.md

 - Versio can also create or update per-project version tags.
 - Versio can generate or update a changelog based on the pull requests and commits that have been made since the last release.
-- Finally, Versio can publish each project to appropriate distribution targets.

 ## Running